Advertisement

 Jeffrey Davidas, Ed Tordesillas, Josh Boutwood, and Charles Montañez.
 Photo by Enzo Santos

-Along with the Wagyu came a plate of duck braised with cherry and raisin gastrique, which was complemented by the balanced notes of the Glenlivet 18 year-old.
+Along with the Wagyu came a plate of duck braised with cherry and raisin gastrique, which was complemented by the balanced notes of The Glenlivet 18 year-old.
 “Any good pairing has to not feel forced, and the flavors have to work together,” said Kyle Quismondo, owner of the Makati-based cocktail bar, Big Fuzz.
-“I think the Glenlivet paired easily with the dishes tonight.”
+“I think The Glenlivet paired easily with the dishes tonight.”

 To round up the menu of whisky pairings, Boutwood served the appropriately named Chocolate, Chocolate, Chocolate, a dessert with chocolate cremeux, burnt white chocolate, chocolate tuille, and honeycomb.